freyarowland/WoodFrogCode/README.md

 There are four scripts associated with this manuscript:

-1) NeighborhoodCompCode.R shows how we computed the weighted effect of competition from neighboring ponds.
+1) [NeighborhoodCompCode.R](<NeighborhoodCompCode.R>) shows how we computed the weighted effect of competition from neighboring ponds.
-2) RegressionModelsFigures.R shows the Bayesian hierarchical code using rstanarm to allow slope and intercept to vary by pond.
+2) [RegressionModelsFigures.R](<RegressionModelsFigures.R>) shows the Bayesian hierarchical code using rstanarm to allow slope and intercept to vary by pond.
-3) SynchronyModelsFigures.R shows the calculations for spatial synchrony within years and across years.
+3) [SynchronyModelsFigures.R](<SynchronyModelsFigures.R>) shows the calculations for spatial synchrony within years and across years.
-4) YMFmap.R is the code for making the map figure.
+4) [YMFmap.R](<YMFmap.R>) is the code for making the map figure.

 ## Data

-The data will be published on Dryad (link posted here) once the manuscript has a DOI to link.
+The data will be published on Dryad (link forthcoming) once the manuscript has a DOI to link.